CarletonURocketry/guides-and-manuals/coding-standards.md

 arguments, and return values as such:
 ```
 /**
- * @fn static inline void start_next_transaction (void)
- * @brief Starts the next queued transaction if there is one and there is
+ *  Starts the next queued transaction if there is one and there is
  *  no currently active transaction.
-This function is inline so that is can be
+ *
- *  safely called from an ISR.
+ *  @note It is safe to call this function from an interrupt context.
+ *
  *  [One or more @param directives describing input parameters]
  *  [One @return directive describing what is returned]
  */
 static inline void start_next_transaction (void)
 {